 I walked in full excitement yet a little uneasy as well.
-Sure, I’ve been taking dance classes for 15 years already, but never ballroom dance classes and my hip hop moves weren’t going to take me far here – or so I thought.
+Sure, I've been taking dance classes for 15 years already, but never Viennese waltz lessons and my hip-hop moves weren't going to take me far here – or so I thought.

 I introduced myself and said I was there for the 4 p.m. class – a group class specifically aimed at beginners and open to anyone visiting the city.
 You don't need a reservation to join this class but you do need a dance partner.
-As I was solo in Vienna, they’d arrange a partner for me.
+As I was solo in Vienna, they'd arrange a partner for me.

 I went into the ladies dressing room to exchange my worn down sneakers for a pair of heels (with shoes attached to them, obviously).
 No need for proper ballroom shoes, they assured me.
 When I came back out, I could take a seat and wait for a bit.

 After a few minutes, a gentleman entered the reception area.
 He turned out to be not only the dance teacher but my dance partner for the following hour as well.
-While we were supposed to be joined by another couple, they didn’t turn up and so my group class suddenly turned into a private dance lesson.
+While we were supposed to be joined by another couple, they didn't turn up and so my group class suddenly turned into a private waltz class.

-At first, that was a bit scary but I soon realized that it’s a lot easier to learn Viennese Waltz – or any kind of dance, really, when you're taking a private class and to my joy, I learned quite a bit.
-In just one hour, we covered the basic waltz steps for beginners, what the waltz step pattern looks like, how to waltz turn and how to feel waltz music.
+At first, that was a bit scary but I soon realized that it's a lot easier to learn Viennese Waltz – or any kind of dance, really, when you're taking a private class and to my joy, I indeed learned quite a bit.
+In just one hour, we covered the basic steps of Viennese waltz, what the Viennese waltz steps diagram looks like and how to feel the Viennese waltz tempo.

 At the end of the class, after only one hour, I was whirling around the room!
 I couldn't help but smile.
 This was what I love.
 Moving to the rhythm, focusing on the steps and enjoying it with every inch of my body.

-I had learned how to dance the waltz!
+I had learned how to dance the Viennese waltz!
 Well, kind of.
 I wasn't going to call myself a Waltz dancer just yet :D

-While we’d been practicing, we’d been dancing to English waltz music, which is slower than Viennese waltz music.
-English waltz music plays at around 30 bars (90 beats) per minute, while the Viennese waltz or Wiener waltz tempo is double that.
+While we'd been practicing, we'd been dancing to English waltz music, which is slower than Viennese waltz music.
+English waltz dance music plays at around 30 bars (90 beats) per minute, while the Viennese waltz tempo is double that.
 That makes it one of the fastest ballroom dance styles out there.